-- To set out a strategy for meeting the housing needs of the future population noting up to 36,000 additional dwellings will be needed by 2036. - Manage the development of greenfield release areas so that new residents are supported by infrastructure delivery and have access to a range of housing options - the important semi-rural character of the LGA and respect Campbelltown's scenic hills, East Edge Protection Lands, and Aboriginal cultural values by providing housing within the limits of the existing urban area.
+To set out a strategy for meeting the housing needs of the future population noting up to 36,000 additional dwellings will be needed by 2036.

+To support urban containment, protect the important semi-rural character of the LGA and respect Campbelltown's scenic hills, East Edge Protection Lands, and Aboriginal cultural values by providing housing within the limits of the existing urban area.